SimchaTeich/Microcorruption/17 - Chernobyl/README.md

     * The length of the command is 3 letters, so we will call it "new" for convenience.
     * The new users will be saved in a hash table.

+The new functionality was not known to us before, so there is reason to suspect that it is the heart of the matter.<br />
+And so we will turn our attention to the following two functions: `create_hash_table` and `add_to_table`.<br />

 ### How to exploit: